sbkashif/sbkashif.github.io/_posts/2025-04-20-which_model_do_what.md

 ---

 Clearly, this collapse doesn’t happen.
 Atoms exist.
 Matter is stable.
-What is the missing piece then that can help develop an accuarate model?
+So what are we missing from this picture?

 ### Enter Quantum Mechanics: Wavefunctions and Electron Clouds